 Indigo Sky Casino

 Wyandotte, Oklahoma has a funny name but a very serious casino industry.
 Indigo Sky is one of the newest casino-resort venues in the state.
-Some 2,000 slots and a couple dozen table games place it decidedly on the large-scale side of the state’s casino business.
-I like the food court at Indigo Sky – lots of variety, and every kiosk stays open for the duration of gambling time, which is something you really appreciate if you’re an odd-hours gambler.
+Some 2,000 slots and a couple dozen table games place it on the large-scale side of the state’s casino business.
+I like the food court at Indigo Sky.
+It offers lots of variety.
+And every kiosk stays open for the duration of gambling time, which is something you really appreciate if you’re an odd-hours gambler.
 Reviews of Indigo Sky online indicate that they have more than a few loose slot games.
 Check out Jungle Wild III by WMS to try and capture that experience.
 Even though the game is listed at 95.96% RTP by the manufacturer, I doubt Oklahoma casinos are offering that version.

 It’s unfortunate that a state with so much going for it doesn’t demand more from casino operators.